ikedroid/AvatarTeam/README.md

 # Capstone Project
+Product Documentation:

-This Project is a Capstone Project given to Team Stark to Recreate the Google Homepage and to Replace the google Logo With SideHustles
+This Project is a Capstone Project given to Team Stark to Recreate the Google Homepage and to Replace the google Logo With SideHustle's.
+Another primary aim of this project is that when a text is been entered in the search input box, it displays right above it.
+When the text is entered and shows above the input box, the Side hustle logo disappears and, when the text area is cleared the logo reappears.

+Process Documentation:
 # Step By Step Documentation for this Project

 # Step 1